AU-Master-Thesis/thesis/sections/3-methodology/study-1/configuration.typ

 + *Expansion:* The expansion of the obstacles is done, not by simply dilating the black pixels, but by expanding the underlying data of each of the placeable shapes providing the obstacles.
 This method provides a more accurate representation of the obstacles as if they were bigger, where a dilation would round over corners that would otherwise be sharp, which is an important detail to retain.
 See @f.m.sdf#text(accent, "B") for an example of the same `environment.yaml`, but with an expansion of #todo[how much?].

 + *Blurring:* The final step is to blur the image, which is done using a Gaussian blur.
-This step provides the #acr("SDF") aspects of the result with a smooth black-to-white, obstacle-to-free transition #todo[gradient].
+This step provides the #acr("SDF") aspects of the result with a smooth black-to-white, obstacle-to-free transition #gradient-box(black, white, width: 2em).
 The result of the blurring can be seen in @f.m.sdf#text(accent, "C").
 The blurring is usually done with a non-zero expansion, as this provides a buffer between the obstacles and the free space.
 However, one should note that the resulting #acr("SDF") is _not_ an accurate representation of euclidean distances, but rather a sufficient approximation for the purposes of the simulation.
 Furthermore, one could argue that and accurate #acr("SDF") would be harmful, as we don't want the robots to react to any obstacles that they are far away from either way.
 Currently, avoiding this is encoded into the image here, but if and accurate #acr("SDF") is desired this behaviour should be transferred to the measurement function of the obstacles factor.